ekr/draft-rescorla-rfc-jit/draft-rescorla-rfc-jit.md

 cycle begins again.

-This document proposes a new approach to RFC publication, termed "just-in-time" (JIT) publication, which is designed to address both of these issues.
+This document proposes a new approach to RFC publication, termed "just-in-time" (JIT) publication, which is designed to address this issue.
 JIT publication is centered around two basic ideas:

 - A series of documents which are intended to be semantically identical, even though the text may be different.